-Todd McCollough worked as a Research Biomedical Engineer on a Research and Product Development project for Ellumen, Inc. for using electromagnetics to produce healthcare diagnostic images.
-He had his first patent granted in August 2015, titled “Dielectric encoding of medical images.”
+Most recently, Todd McCollough worked for over eight years as a Research Biomedical Engineer on a Research and Product Development project for Ellumen, Inc. using electromagnetics to produce healthcare diagnostic images.
+During this time, Todd was a co-author on three issued U.S. patents, a co-author on two peer reviewed scientific papers, and participated in two presentations at international conferences.
+He had his first patent granted in August 2015, titled “Dielectric Encoding of Medical Images.”
 He had his second patent granted in July 2016, titled “Distributed Microwave Image Processing System and Method.”
-He had his third patent granted in July 2017, also titled “Dielectric encoding of medical images.”
+He had his third patent granted in July 2017, also titled “Dielectric Encoding of Medical Images.”
 Todd was a co-author on a paper titled “A Phase Confocal Method for Near-Field Microwave Imaging” published in IEEE Transactions on Microwave Theory and Techniques in 2017.
-He was a co-author on a paper titled A Novel Cavity Backed Monopole Antenna with UWB Unidirectional Radiation” published in Progress In Electromagnetics Research C in 2017.
+He was a co-author on a paper titled “A Novel Cavity Backed Monopole Antenna with UWB Unidirectional Radiation” published in Progress In Electromagnetics Research C in 2017.
 He was a co-author on a poster presentation titled “Experimental Microwave Near-field Detection with Moveable Antennas” at the IEEE AP-S Symposium on Antennas and Propagation and USNC-URSI Radio Science Meeting in San Diego, CA, in July 2017.
 He was a co-author on a poster presentation titled “Microwave Detection of an Osteophyte in a Knee” at the 6th International Workshop on Computational Human Phantoms in Annapolis, MD, in August 2017.

-Todd has experience as an Internet Consultant designing, developing, and maintaining websites, forums, and blogs with a focus on WordPress.
-He made the former website (active July 2006 – October 2009) for the Northwestern University Evans Scholars while serving as the Technology Chair for 3 years.
+Todd has experience repairing and diagnosing computer problems for Evans Scholars and for faculty, staff, and students at Northwestern University.
+He performed virus and malware remediation, diagnosed general operating system problems, and troubleshot network connectivity issues for laptop and desktop computers while serving as an Information Technology Support Consultant at Northwestern University for a year and a half.
+Todd also has experience as an Internet Consultant designing, developing, and maintaining websites, forums, and blogs with a focus on WordPress.
+He made the former website (active July 2006 – October 2009) for the Northwestern University Evans Scholars while serving as the Evans Scholars Technology Chair for 3 years.
 He also has worked on several other domains such as a site to showcase a psychotherapist.
-He has experience leveraging data analytics for search engine optimization and writing content on healthcare related topics.
+He has experience increasing traffic using search engine optimization and web analytics.
+In addition, he has experience researching, writing, and editing content on healthcare related topics.

+Todd received his Bachelor of Science (BS) in Biomedical Engineering with a biomedical signals and images concentration from Northwestern University in Evanston, IL, with a second major in Economics, in 2009.
+He further received a Master of Science (MS) in Biomedical Engineering from Northwestern University in Evanston, IL, in 2010.
 Todd also participated in the Northwestern Undergraduate Leadership Program (ULP) and successfully earned his Certificate in Leadership.
 The program allowed Todd to develop and practice his leadership skills.

 To find additional information about Todd McCollough please visit Todd McCollough’s resume.